k-erdem/web-to-do-application/README.md

 ## Features

-- Create new tasks with a title and optional description.
+- Create new tasks with a description.
 - View a list of all tasks.
-- Mark tasks as completed or uncompleted.
 - Edit existing tasks.
 - Delete tasks.